kweav/prepwork_revamp/docs/11-print-n-lines-hardcoded.md

 **Create a new Python script**

-Much like how we added one line and edited one line of the previous module's pseudocode, for the actual code, you will only need to add one line of code, and edit one line of code.
+Much like how we added one line and edited one line of the previous chapter's pseudocode, for the actual code, you will only need to add one line of code, and edit one line of code.

 ### SET the input file

-To SET what the input file is, we will use the variable assignment code from the first and second Python exercise modules.
+To SET what the input file is, we will use the variable assignment code from the first and second Applied Python Exercise chapters.
 Within your Python script, write that variable assignment expression.

 ***
 <details><summary> ANSWER: </summary>